 Real-time data for improved decision making

-Since the early nineties, FORCE Technology has taken an active part in the development of monitoring systems for flexible risers.
-We offer three systems for monitoring flexible pipelines; vent gas monitoring (VGM), polymer coupon monitoring (PCM) and motion monitoring.
+Since the early nineties, FORCE Technology has taken an active part in the development of condition monitoring systems for flexible risers.
+We offer three systems for monitoring flexible pipelines; vent gas monitoring (VGM), polymer coupon monitoring (PCM) and load & response monitoring.

 Vent gas monitoring monitors vent gas rates, annulus pressure and annulus free volume, in order to determine the integrity of the flexible riser.
 The system looks at the main components of the flexible riser; such as the outer sheath, armour layer, the inner polymer sheath and the end-fitting.
 Sudden fluctuations suggest a change of integrity, which calls for action.